Coral reef restoration: Selective breeding

-Concerns with Propagation
+Concerns

-Pursuing Coral Reef Restoration through propagation methods does have some potential risks.
-One of the main concerns is that genetic modifications of coral can overly influence one part of the ecosystem.
-There are many ways in which this can occur unintentionally through both transplanted coral from other reefs or from nurseries, and may give certain species traits that make them better to compete against other species in the ecosystem.
-This may create the problem of invasive or exotic species, which can affect other species through either direct interactions or indirect consequences.
-Direct interactions refer to instances of either predation or competition, where as indirect consequences refer to instances of disease.
+Pursuing reef restoration through propagation methods comes with potential risks.
+One concern is that genetic modifications of coral can distort an ecosystem.
+This may give certain species traits that make them better able to compete for living space.
+This matches the pattern of invasive species, which can affect other species through direct interactions or indirect consequences.
+Direct interactions refer to instances of either predation or competition, while indirect consequences refer to instances of disease.
+Of course, this may also be intentional, given the intent to find/breed more resilient genotypes.

-Restoration strategies
+Approach

-Coral restoration has been occurring for over 40 years.
-When determining which restoration strategy is best for a given location, it is important to compare and contrast all methods.
-The effectiveness of a strategy can be dependent on the habitat a nursery resides in, the conditions of the environment, how the conditions vary annually, and the structure of the nursery chosen.
+Coral restoration began in the 1980s.
+Multiple approaches have been developed.
+Effectiveness is dependent on the site, how conditions vary, and the structure of the nursery.

-Coral gardening for reef restoration, on any scale, may not be capable of saving a depleted species.
-Instead, restoration strategies should be used to aid natural recovery in the re-establishment of a larger genetic pool of a species of coral.
-This allows corals to sexually reproduce and recover naturally with time.
-Coral gardening and propagation of corals is important because it is much easier for a fragment of coral to survive than it is for the early life-stage of coral to establish itself in reef environments.
+Coral gardening, on any scale, may not be able to preserve every species.
+Instead, restoration can aid natural recovery and the establishment of a larger genetic pool of a species.
+With protection, corals sexually reproduce and recover naturally with time.
+Coral gardening and propagation make it much easier for a fragment of coral to survive than it for an early life-stage of coral to establish itself in reef environments.

-Creating repositories for corals can aid in species reintroduction after coral die-off events.
-Not only do these repositories serve as a method for recovery, but they can also greatly enhance the genetic pool of isolated populations of corals.
-Through enhancing these genetic pools, we can expect higher future survival rates for the corals.
-One study found used an Acropora cervicornis nursery as a repository after an extreme cold-water event occurred that wiped out roughly 43% of its population in the area.
-The reintroduction of corals from these repositories reintroduced healthy coral tissues to the coral population, aiding in natural reproduction.
+Creating onshore coral repositories can aid in species reintroduction after bleaching events.
+These repositories serve as a method for recovery, but they can also deepen the genetic pool.
+This can increase coral survival rates.
+One study used an Acropora cervicornis nursery as a repository after an extreme cold-water event occurred that wiped out roughly 43% of its population in the area.
+These repositories allowed healthy coral colonies to be reintroduced, aiding in natural reproduction.

-These practices should be used simultaneously with practices such as watershed management, sustainable fishing practices, and the establishment of Marine Protected Areas.
-Coral gardening also offers indirect benefits, like the rapid creation of new fish and invertebrate habitat on depleted reefs.
-These reef restoration methods also create citizen science opportunities, getting the community involved in coral restoration and conservation.
+These practices can be accompanied by practices such as watershed management, sustainable fishing practices, and the establishment of Marine Protected Areas to reduce stressors.
+Coral gardening also offers indirect benefits, such as the rapid expansion of fish and invertebrate habitat on depleted reefs.
+These restoration methods also create citizen science opportunities.

+Thermal tolerance

+Corals that can tolerate increased temperature are a potential resource in coral reef restoration research.
+Corals from the Persian Gulf often exhibit this capability.
+Research on these populations has increased over the past decade.
+These corals can survive summer sea temperatures of around 36 °C, approximately 10 °C higher than typical corals, and survive and recover under high heat conditions through physiological and genetic adaptations.
+Researchers explore applications for them in coral restoration, such as through selective breeding or transplantation.

+Titouan Bernicot utilizes only corals with enhanced thermal tolerance, which he calls "super corals", for his coral reef regrowing.